-The Arevalo Sinamay House is a late 19th century structure that serves as a testament to Iloilo's weaving industry.
-When other weavers shifted to work for the more profitable sugar industry, this business is still alive and well at the Sinamay House.
-It produces formal clothing for special occasions such as weddings and christenings, all with superior quality.
+The Arevalo Sinamay House is a late 19th-century structure that serves as a testament to Iloilo's weaving industry.
+When other weavers shifted to work for the more profitable sugar industry, this local weaver that chose to work in the industry continued to create beautiful textures from inside the Sinamay House.
+The workers here produce an array of formal clothing for special occasions such as weddings and christenings.

-During its heyday in the 90s, Sinamay House's woven textiles caught the eye of foreigners, most especially the Late Princess Diana of Wales, who actually sent the house a thank-you note for a shawl produced here.
+During its heyday in the 90s, Sinamay House's woven textiles caught the eye of foreigners, especially the Late Princess Diana of Wales, who sent the house a thank-you note for a shawl created here.

-A visit here will get you acquainted not only with beauty of Iloilo's prized textile, but also the grandness of old-time architecture.
+A visit here will get you acquainted not only with the beauty of Iloilo's prized textile but also with the grandness of old-time architecture.
 Currently, it also houses Mama's Kitchen, a popular store for cookies and other snacks.

 Best time to visit

 The Sinamay House is open to visitors all year round, making it an easy spot to visit during any season.
 It is open daily from 8 AM to 5 PM and is closed on Sundays.